Occupation: Real Estate agent & Digital Marketing

 Other information: I was born in Jamaica and moved to the U.S. when I was five.
 My family lived in southern Idaho for a year and then to Salt Lake.
 We started out in Rose Park where I went to Meadowlark Elementary but soon moved further south to Glendale.
 I completed my primary education at Riley Elementary, Glendale Jr. High and South High School.
 I went to college in Oregon and began a sales management career in Portland.
 I wound up moving back to Salt Lake and have spent the last 23 years here.
 I’ve operated several businesses including a sports marketing company, a digital marketing company, an online business publication and a real estate business.
 Over the years, I steadily moved east until ending up in the foothills of Olympus Cove.
 As the economy drastically shifted in 2009, I concluded I would prefer living somewhere close to downtown.

 In 2014, I made that move and in 2015 was able to buy a nicely updated home in Fairpark.
 Living only two blocks away from North Temple I became acutely aware of the problems surrounding the area and started look for ways to help.
-I’ve participated in Council meetings since I moved here and am now taking a more active role in the community with the Council, River District Business Alliance and Restore North Temple.
+I’ve participated in Council meetings since I moved here and am now taking a more active role in the community with the Council.
 I like this area and believe it will develop into a neighborhood we can all be proud of.